sjchiass/vowel_counter/README.md

 When the training is done, you can give words to `infer.py` and see if it guesses the number of vowels correctly.

+## Installation

+After looking at `requirements.txt` to see if you're missing anything, run `nltk.download('words')` to get the English dictionary.

 ## Test

 The following are the same words I use in `./tests/vowelize.py`.
 They should cover all cases of vowels.